thermoio/docs/web-servers/setting-up-lemp-stack-on-centos7-with-fastcgi.md

 ## 3: Create Directories
 After creating the server block entry for Nginx, create the directories for your website files and logs:

-**Attention:** Make sure the Nginx user has correct permissions to access those folders.
+**Attention:** Make sure the Nginx user can access these files (permissions should be 755 for directories and 644 for folders)
 ```
 sudo mkdir -p /var/www/example.com/{public_html,logs}
 ```